-- with 33 illustrations (2 animated)

 He also teaches us how to see ourselves.
 By forcing us to interpret, Rembrandt reflects us back to ourselves as intepreters.
 By forcing us to integrate the conflicting elements of his paintings, Rembrandt reflects us back to ourselves as integrators.
 By engaging us with a complex presentation of a human presence, Rembrandt shows us that we too are complexly human.
 By requiring us to create a context that makes sense out of what we are seeing in his paintings, Rembrandt reflects us back to ourselves as builders of worlds, makers of meaning.
 While we look at Rembrandt, and he shows us how to see others, he also looks at us, and shows us how to see ourselves.

-And he urges us to see ourselves with an unpitying truthfulness -- an unrelenting acknowledgement of our warts and wonders -- that is sustained by a tough, generous, and celebratory compassion, and even by a faint suggestion of cosmic delight.
+And he urges us to see ourselves with an unpitying truthfulness -- an unrelenting acknowledgement of our warts and wonders -- that is sustained by a tough, generous, celebratory compassion, and a deep undertone of delight.

 Besides showing us how to see others and how to see ourselves, the painting makes a statement about the nature of human experience.
 It tells us that in matters of human concern, the answers are not given to us clearly and simply.
 We have to look for ourselves.
 And what we find when we look is richly suggestive but eternally challenging.
 And it always changes.

 But still, we have to interpret and commit ourselves to a position and act and strive to manifest our convictions--and take our chances.
-The outcome -- glory or bankruptcy or something in between -- is ultimately beyond our control.
-The eye of confidence is always contradicted by the eye of suffering and doubt.
+The outcome -- eternal fame or bankruptcy or something in between -- is ultimately beyond our control.
+The eye of confidence is always qualified by the eye of suffering and doubt.

-You start by looking at the painting.
-You end with the painting showing you who you are by what you bring out from the painting -- as if Rembrandt were painting your portrait.
+You start by looking at the portrait.
+You end with the portrait showing you who you are by what you bring out from the painting -- as if Rembrandt were painting your portrait.

 As you immerse yourself in this painting, it becomes a dual self-portrait -- not only of Rembrandt, but also of you.
 It then offers you one of the great experiences of art -- the experience of being seen by Rembrandt.